 In this article, we are going to cover the causes for those data discrepancies and offer alternative ways to overcome those discrepancy problems according to advertisers’ business goals.
 Before directly jumping to those underlying issues, it is important to understand the term, Limit Ad Tracking (LAT).

-It is a limitation depending on the willingness of the user to allow their IDFA (Identifier for Advertisers: Apple’s unique ID assigned to each iOS device) for the advertisers.
+It allows the user to limit the use of their IDFA (Identifier for Advertisers: Apple’s unique ID assigned to each iOS device) for ads.

 It is an optional setting for the user.
 By default, this setting comes as LAT Off but the users who are more privacy-conscious have a chance to shift this setting to LAT On.

-When a user activates LAT On, Apple will not be able to share the users’ IDFA with third parties such as MMP.
-Those users will still be able to protect their privacy and see the same number of ads, but the ads will be less relevant for those users.
+When a user turns LAT On, Apple will not be able to share the users’ IDFA with third parties such as an MMP.
+Those users are able to better protect their privacy while seeing the same number of ads, but the ads may be less relevant.

-Recently, Apple announced that in 2021 IDFA changes are coming up and with those changes, the number of LAT On users is expected to increase according to industry peers and SearchAds.com portfolio.
+Recently, Apple Search Ads announced that in 2021 IDFA changes are coming up and with those changes, the number of users who choose to enable privacy settings is expected to increase according to industry peers and SearchAds.com portfolio.

-Furthermore, since there is not a valid data shared in users in-app conversion events, data discrepancies might occur when it comes to Apple Search Ads and MMP reporting.
+So, some data discrepancies might occur when it comes to Apple Search Ads and MMP reporting since data may not match with each other due to LAT On and LAT Off users.
 There is more than one reason behind those data discrepancies and it is important to learn the reasons behind those to scale your campaigns.

 As a general reasoning, data discrepancies occur due to imparity of install numbers reported on Apple Search Ads and the install numbers attributed by MMP.
 Accordingly, it can be interpreted that there are mainly three reasons why data discrepancies are increasing when running a campaign;